AngomRanjan/CapstoneCyberSecurity/README.md

 # Virtual Defense Global Summit 2022

-> My first Capstone Project under Microverse.
-In the Project I have created a site for an Imaginary cyber security company, Virtual Defense based on the design of creative commons global summit 2015 designed by Cindy Shin in Behance.
+> In this Project I have created a site for an Imaginary cyber security company, Virtual Defense based on the design of creative commons global summit 2015 designed by Cindy Shin in Behance.
 Here I created only two pages Home page and About Page using HTML, CSS and Javascript.

 ## Built With